GamesCreed

 Groom your best mustache and solve an enigmatic murder mystery in Agatha Christie – Murder on the Orient Express.

-Developed by Microids Studio Lyon and published by Microids Agatha Christie – Murder on The Orient Express once again puts you in the shoes of the once-named best detective in the world, Poirot.
-It is not uncommon to see video games based on classic literary icons, but what is, is how well this particular story translated into a video game format.
+Developed by Microids Studio Lyon and published by Microids, Agatha Christie – Murder on the Orient Express once again puts you in the shoes of the once-named best detective in the world, Poirot.
+It is not uncommon to see video games based on classic literary icons, but what is, is how well this particular story translates into a video game format.

 The book of Agatha Christie – Murder on the Orient Express was originally published for the first time in 1933.
 This updated narrative sets the legendary character Hercule Poirot in the year 2023, giving a welcome twist to the original and well-known tale.
 To see the classic Poirot with a smartphone is one of those things that is difficult to get used to, yet a change that helps make it a more unique narrative.